List of Suits characters: Rachel Zane

 In season 4, Rachel replaces Mike as Harvey's associate, but is often snubbed and mistreated by him, unlike Mike.
-Harvey is involved in keeping together Logan Sanders' company.
+Harvey is involved in maintaining Logan Sanders’ company.
 It is revealed that Rachel and Logan had an affair whilst Logan was married.
-After a series of events, Rachel and Logan share a passionate kiss, which makes her feel guilty and after some time she confesses to Mike, who is hurt and leaves her for a while to live in a hotel.
-Rachel has a hard time readjusting to Mike working at the firm again, since every time she sees him, she just want to kiss him and hug him, and tell him that she loves him.
+After a series of events, Rachel and Logan share a passionate kiss, which makes her feel guilty.
+After some time, she confesses to Mike, who is hurt and leaves her for a while to live in a hotel.
+Rachel has a hard time readjusting to Mike working at the firm again due to her strong desire to express affection towards him.
 However, Mike has asked for space, which is hard for Rachel to give him.
-She even tells Mike that Harvey assigned her the same case as him, which was a lie.
-She later visits Mike at his hotel room telling him that she wants him to decide if he loves her more, than he hates what she did.
-Eventually they get back together even though Mike is not completely over it.
+She even lies to Mike, telling him that Harvey has assigned her the same case as him.
+She later visits Mike at his hotel room, telling him that she wants him to decide if he loves her more than he hates what she did.
+Despite Mike not being completely over it, they eventually get back together.

-At the end of season 4, Mike proposes to Rachel, and she says yes.
+At the end of season 4, Mike proposes to Rachel, and she accepts.
 In season five, Rachel continually struggles to keep Mike's secret from her parents.
 When Mike's former love interest Claire turns out to be the opposing counsel on Mike's first case as a junior partner, Rachel handles the entire case on Mike's behalf.
 Rachel tells Mike that she has a problem with Claire, because she can see why Mike was interested in her.
-In their last meeting Claire finds out that Mike Ross is not a real lawyer, and ultimately Rachel has to beg Claire for keeping Mike's secret.
-Mike finds out that Claire knows about her secret, and locates her.
-Claire then tells Mike that if she really loved Rachel, he will not marry her.
-Mike is scared about him dragging Rachel into something that could ruin her life, but Rachel says the does not care, she just wants to marry Mike.
+In their last meeting, Claire finds out that Mike is not a real lawyer, and Rachel ultimately has to beg Claire to keep Mike's secret.
+Mike finds out that Claire knows and locates her.
+Claire then tells Mike that if he really loved Rachel, he will not marry her.
+Mike is scared about him dragging Rachel into something that could ruin her life, but Rachel tells him that she does not care and wants to marry him.